Will the Bulls cover the spread vs. the Magic? Promo Codes, Betting Trends, Records ATS

 Bulls Betting Records & Stats

-- Chicago's 11 games this season have gone over this contest's total of 216.5 points nine times.
+- Chicago and its opponents have gone over 216.5 combined points in nine of 12 games this season.

-- The average point total in Chicago's contests this year is 223.5, 7.0 more than this matchup's over/under.
+- The average point total in Chicago's contests this year is 220.8, 4.3 more points than this game's over/under.

+- So far this season, the Bulls have compiled a 4-8-0 record against the spread.

-- This season, Chicago has been favored six times and won three of those games.
+- Chicago has been the favorite in seven games this season and won three (42.9%) of those contests.

-- Chicago has a record of 2-1 when it's favored by -145 or more by sportsbooks this season.
+- Chicago has a record of 3-4 when it's favored by -115 or more by oddsmakers this season.

-- The sportsbooks' moneyline implies a 59.2% chance of a victory for the Bulls.
+- The implied probability of a win from the Bulls, based on the moneyline, is 53.5%.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!